-Femodene ED’s active ingredients, the natural occurring female sex hormones, oestrogen and progestogen, effectively eradicate the chances of becoming pregnant through a number of methods:
+Femodene ED’s active ingredients, the naturally occurring female sex hormones, oestrogen and progestogen, effectively eradicate the chances of becoming pregnant through a number of methods:

 The egg is prevented from being released from the ovaries;